 Common pattern:

-- AWS: Specific services (like Amazon Bedrock, or existing integrations)
+- AWS: Specific services (like Amazon Bedrock for certain models), existing integrations

 Why it works: